Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 Living in a mostly SnowBird community

-When we recently bought a house here in Central Florida on the Gulf Coast, it was because the house was in a very active 55+ community.
+When we eventually purchased a house here in Central Florida, on the beautiful Gulf Coast, the selection was mostly because the house was in a very active 55+ community.

-In fact, there is so much to do, that you can literally wear yourself out, if you are not careful.
+In fact, there is so much to do in our 55+ community, that you can literally wear yourself out, if you are not careful.

-We love the community and we love the people, and we had a great summer, those of us that have our homes here as our primary residence.
+We love the community and we love the people, and on our first year as residents we had a great Summer.

-As the Summer went on, I kept hearing about the "Snowbirds" and how things really changed in the community when they showed up.
+But as the Summer went on, I kept hearing about the "Snowbirds" that were coming to spend the Winter in Florida.
+And my neighbors kept mentioning how things really changed in the community when they showed up.

-I just laughed, because, in reality, those years that I lived in the Carolina's, I had been a Snowbird, by definition, because we had always taken our Motorhome to other parts of the South for the Winter, to take advantage of the better climate, among other reasons.
+I just laughed, because, in reality, over the years that I lived in the Carolina's, I had been a Snowbird, by definition, because we had always taken our motorhome to other parts of the South for the Winter, to take advantage of the better climate, among other reasons.

 And, I had been called a Snowbird by people in campgrounds from Florida to California.

-But, I really had never had a problem, of any sort, and we got along greatly with everyone we met, regardless of where we were, and who we socialized with.
+But, I really had never had a problem, of any sort with the locals, and we got along greatly with everyone we met, regardless of where we were, and who we socialized with.

-So, wondering, I asked around and soon learned more about just who was called a SnowBird.
+So, wondering about my neighbors concerned looks, I asked around and soon learned more about just who was called a SnowBird.

 What is a Snowbird, anyway.